Algorithmic Pirogov-Sinai theory: Sampling

 Let $\gamma_{\emptyset}$ be the empty contour, and set $w^{\text{ext}}(\gamma_{\emptyset},z)\bydef 1$.
 Let $\mu^\varphi_{\Gamma,S,x}$ be the probability measure on $\cC^\varphi_{\Gamma,S}(x) \cup \gamma_{\emptyset}$ defined by

 where $Z^{\varphi}(\cC^{\varphi}_{\Gamma,S})$ is defined as in Section~\ref{secContourGen}.

-\begin{lemma} The output $\Gamma$ of Algorithm~\ref{algContourSample} has distribution $\mu^\varphi_\Lam$. \end{lemma} \begin{proof} The proof is the same as that of Lemma~\ref{Lempolysampleexact}. \end{proof}
+\begin{lemma} The output $\Gamma$ of Algorithm~\ref{algContourSample} has distribution $\mu^\varphi_\Lam$. \end{lemma} \begin{proof} The proof is the same as that of Lemma~\ref{Lempolysampleexact}. \qedhere \end{proof}

-To turn Algorithm~\ref{algContourSample} into an efficient approximate sampling algorithm we follow the recipe used in obtaining Algorithm~\ref{algPolymerSample2}: we only considering contours of size $O(\log(n/\eps))$ and we approximate the weights functions and partition functions involved in the probability measures $\mu^\varphi_{\Gamma_{t-1},S_{t-1},x_t}$.
+To turn Algorithm~\ref{algContourSample} into an efficient approximate sampling algorithm we follow the recipe used in obtaining Algorithm~\ref{algPolymerSample2}: we only consider contours of size $O(\log(n/\eps))$ and we approximate the weight functions and partition functions involved in the probability measures $\mu^\varphi_{\Gamma_{t-1},S_{t-1},x_t}$.
 The details follow.

 We let $\cC_m^\varphi(\Lam) \bydef \{ \gamma \in \cC^\varphi(\Lam) : |\overline \gamma| \le m \}$, $\cG^\varphi_{\text{ext},m} (\Lam)$ be the collection of all sets of mutually external contours from $\cC_m^\varphi(\Lam)$, $ \cC^{\varphi,m}_{\Gamma,S} \bydef \cC^{\varphi}_{\Gamma,S} \cap \cC_m^\varphi(\Lam)$, and lastly $\cC^{\varphi,m}_{\Gamma,S}(x) \bydef \cC^{\varphi}_{\Gamma,S}(x) \cap \cC_m^\varphi(\Lam)$.
 With these definitions, we can present the approximate sampling algorithm.